untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 `MeshOccluderComponent`; add a `MeshFadeComponent` with `direction = .fadeOut` and raise its `progress` and the splat's `opacityScale` together to 1 over 250 ms; then set `drawsColor = false` and remove the fade.
 Reverse the steps when the camera leaves.

+### Aligning a twin

+A capture never shares its mesh's frame: the scanner picks the origin, the up axis and the scale.
+Registering the two used to mean baking a transform at cook time (`UntoldGSCookOptions.transform`, recorded in the `.untoldgs` header's `splatToMesh`), and that is still possible — but an alignment can also be edited after the cook and saved with the
+link:

+- **`GaussianComponent.splatToEntity`** (`simd_float4x4`, identity by default) is where the
+  splat sits in its entity's local space.
+The splat is drawn with `entityWorld × splatToEntity` by the cull, the preprocess, the chunk cull and the draw alike, so setting it moves, turns or scales the splat exactly as moving the entity would, while the mesh the twin stands in for stays put.
+It belongs to the entity, not the payload: tier swaps and reloads of the same entity keep it.
+A splat-only entity's bounding box is the splat's box carried through it; a twin entity keeps the mesh's box.
+- **`GaussianSplatAlignment`** (`translation`, `yawDegrees`, `scale`; `matrix` = `T · R_y · S`,
+  yaw about +Y, right-handed, uniform scale) is the authored form: the `gaussianAsset` record stores it in its last five words under `UntoldGaussianAssetFlags.alignment`, the loader hands it over as `GaussianAssetLinkComponent.alignment` (`RuntimeGaussianAssetLink.alignment`), and whoever loads the payload applies `alignment.matrix` to `splatToEntity` — a twin policy such as `GaussianTwinOptions.alignment` in UntoldGaussianTwins does this every tick, so an editor can change the value live.
+Files written before the flag existed read as no alignment.
+- The `.untoldgs` header's `splatToMesh` stays the record of the cook transform; the alignment composes on top of whatever the cook baked.
+A full three-axis rotation is left to a later extension: captures are up-axis corrected at cook time.

+`UntoldAssetPatcher.GaussianAssetLink.alignment` writes it (the flag follows the optional; a non-finite value or a scale of zero is rejected), and `untoldengine gaussian-link` takes `--align-translate x,y,z`, `--align-yaw-degrees`, `--align-scale` (each defaulting to what the entity's link already stores) and `--clear-alignment`; `--list` prints it.

 ### Calibrating the capture